 Association of Zoos and Aquariums

-Zoo staff serve the greater Association of Zoos and Aquariums conservation community through committee service including Animal Welfare, Field Conservation, Business Operations, Public Relations, and Conservation Education as well as serving as studbook keepers, accreditation inspectors, and more.
-The Zoo also participates in Species Survival Plan® programs to care for rare animals in and outside the wild including species like the critically endangered slender-horned gazelles and cotton-top tamarins.
+Zoo staff has served the greater Association of Zoos and Aquariums community through committee service including Animal Welfare, Wildlife Conservation, Business Operations, Public Relations, and Conservation Education as well as serving as studbook keepers, Species Survival Plan® coordinators, accreditation inspectors, and more.
+The Zoo also participates in over 30 Species Survival Plan® programs to care for rare animals in and outside the wild including species like the endangered mountain bongo and cotton-top tamarin.

 Invasive Burmese Pythons and Other Species

-In cooperation with the US Fish and Wildlife Service and the Florida Fish and Wildlife Conservation Commission, Naples Zoo is providing lifetime care for a panther that was blinded by a shotgun blast.
+In collaboration with the US Fish and Wildlife Service, National Park Service, and the Florida Fish and Wildlife Conservation Commission, Naples Zoo is providing lifetime care for a female panther left behind at a den when she was just a few weeks old.
 The Zoo also created a facility to provide short term care for other injured or orphaned panthers.
+(See video of rehabilitated panther being released.)
 Along with providing daily education to visitors, Naples Zoo now hosts the Florida Panther Festival held in November each year.
 The Naples Zoo Conservation Fund helped establish a remote camera grid in Florida Panther National Wildlife Refuge to help in long-term monitoring and continues to fund the classification of the photos for ongoing research to determine best management practices.
 Naples Zoo also hosts a website where people can commit to driving the posted speeds in designated panther zones at www.panthercrossing.org and get a color panther crossing decal for vehicles.

 AZA Conservation Grants Fund